If you water plants, they grow. Right?

 If you have a choice between hard water found in wells and soft bottled and distilled water, always go with the former.
 You’ll need a filter to eliminate heavy minerals and bacteria, but its contents are more beneficial for the root system.

 Soft water is excellent for humans, but it lacks the vital root-feeding microbes.
-Only use this source after treating it with a calcium-magnesium solution to make it suitable for weed.
+Only use this source after treating it with a calcium-magnesium solution, otherwise you will likely end up with a cal mag deficiency in weed plants given the mineral-light water.
+This is our favorite Cal-Mag solution.

 Optimizing Water PPM